ErnestOrt/Trampoline/README.md

 Theoretically yes, but only has been fully tested on Windows and Mac OS.

-* Will I have to enter data all the time?.
+* Can I run it on any OS?.

 * I am working with Spring Boot 1.3 or less and instances do not start.